Jonás Ramalho

-Jonás Ramalho Chimeno (born 10 June 1993) is a professional footballer who plays as a central defender for Kuwaiti club Kazma.
+Jonás Ramalho Chimeno (born 10 June 1993) is a professional footballer who plays as a central defender for Challenger Pro League club Olympic Charleroi.

 In 2011, he was the first mixed-race player to appear for Athletic Bilbao – who only field Basque players – in an official competition.
 During his career, he represented mainly that club and Girona.

 Born in Spain, Ramalho made his debut for Angola in 2020.

 Club career

 Athletic Bilbao

 Ramalho was born in Barakaldo, Biscay, to a Basque mother and an Angolan father.
 A product of Athletic Bilbao's famed youth system at Lezama, he first appeared with the main squad at only 14, featuring as a substitute in a friendly match against SD Amorebieta to become its youngest player of all time.
 As a senior, he had only played once for the reserves when he received his first call-up for the first team, being named in the 18-man list for a UEFA Europa League match at home to SV Werder Bremen, filling in for regular Andoni Iraola as the side was already qualified; however, he did not leave the bench in the 0–3 group stage home loss on 16 December 2009.

 Ramalho made his La Liga debut on 20 November 2011 at the age of 18 years and five months, sent on by coach Marcelo Bielsa to play the last five minutes in place of Fernando Llorente a 2–1 away win against Sevilla FC.
 On 2 August of the following year he made his first appearance in European competition, starting in a 3–1 home victory over NK Slaven Belupo in that season's UEFA Europa League.